dalibra/RECE/README.md

 ### Optimal bucket size

 For all experiments presented in the paper an optimal in the following sense bucket size was selected.
-There three possible memory bottlenecks of our algorithm, depending on data and model parameters.
+There are three possible memory bottlenecks of our algorithm, depending on data and model parameters.
 The first two bottlenecks are storing the projections of $X$ and $Y$ onto $B$, which are later used for bucket assigment.

 ```python